Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Not Good Guard Dogs

-Is not being protective a “bad” quality?
-It could be if you want a companion that fits the role of a protection dog for your family and home.
+Could not being protective be considered a “bad” quality?
+Sure, it could be if you want a companion that fits the role of a protection dog for your family and home.
 If that is the case, I might suggest choosing a dog better suited to that role, like the German Shepherd.

 However, Golden Retrievers as a whole do not make good guard or protection dogs.
 It is more likely a Golden Retriever will greet or run from an intruder than attack.